hychn/hychn.github.io/md/gradschool/Application.md

 # TODO
-* Submit all the applications tomorrow including letters of rec
+* Create princeton application
-* Send out email to professor, follow up/check up
+* Send out email to professor, follow up/check up, Yoon & Jan & Jianlin
-* Contact professors for PhD position
+* Contact professors for PhD position, cv simple
+* End of next week-11/18 We should be done with all

+* Take time and study well the papers and the topics, Finish by next week
+  * Princeton SOP
+  * Washington SOP
     * Study bayesian inference for Wash U
+* Washington Fellowship

+* Check missing stuff on all applications
-* Duolingo
+  * Duolingo, Colorado Boulder
   * UTA MyStatus upload transcript
-* Princeton do SOP and mentor

 # Other